-To switch the hazard indicator and horn (chime) operation, push the LOCK A 1 and UNLOCK a 2 buttons on the Intelligent Key simultaneously for more than 2 seconds.
+To switch the hazard indicator and horn (chime) operation, push the LOCK 🔒 🛈 and UNLOCK @ 2 buttons on the Intelligent Key simultaneously for more than 2 seconds.

-- When the hazard indicator mode is set, the hazard indicator flashes 3 times - When the hazard indicator and horn mode is set, the hazard indicator flashes once and the horn chirps once.
+- When the hazard indicator mode is set, the hazard indicator flashes 3 times. - When the hazard indicator and horn. mode is set, the hazard indicator flashes once and the horn chirps once.